 Contact a Fresno and San Diego Child Custody Attorney

-Rebecca Medina is a family law attorney serving Fresno, California and surrounding areas.
+Rebecca Medina is a family law attorney serving Fresno, California, San Diego, California, and surrounding areas.
 She will guide you through all family law matters, from divorce, paternity, child support and modifications of custody.
 If you are getting a divorce or facing other family law issues, contact her today.